Maria Lvova-Belova

-On 17 March 2023, the International Criminal Court issued an arrest warrant alleging unlawful deportation of children from Ukraine to Russia during the 2022 Russian invasion of Ukraine.
+On 17 March 2023, the International Criminal Court, amidst an ongoing investigation, issued arrest warrants for Putin and Lvova-Belova.
+Her charges concern her role in the unlawful deportation of Ukrainian children to Russia since the beginning of the Russian invasion of Ukraine in February 2022.

-Career
+Early life and education

-Born and raised in Penza, Lvova-Belova graduated from the A. A. Arkhangelsky College of Culture and Arts in 2002 as a conductor.
-From 2000 to 2005, she worked as a guitar teacher at children's music schools in Penza.
-She cofounded and headed the Penza regional public organization for promoting social adaptation "Blagovest."
+Lvova-Belova was born into a Russian family in Penza, a city in the Russian SFSR of the erstwhile Soviet Union, on 25 October 1984.
+She graduated from the A. A. Arkhangelsky College of Culture and Arts as a conductor in 2002.

+Political career

+Activities between 2011 and 2021

 From 2011 to 2014 and 2017 to 2019, she was a member of the Civic Chamber of Penza Oblast, the latter term overlapping one in the Civic Chamber of the Russian Federation.
 In 2019, she was elected co-chair of the All-Russia People's Front regional headquarters.

 In 2019, Lvova-Belova joined the United Russia party (the ID card was given to her on 23 November by Prime Minister Dmitry Medvedev).
 On 24 November, she was elected to the Presidium of the General Council of the United Russia, and she became the co-chair of the working group to support civil society.
 In September 2020, reelected governor of Penza Oblast Ivan Belozertsev appointed her to the Federation Council of Russia from Penza Oblast's executive branch.
 After the 2021 snap election, she was reappointed by Oleg Melnichenko.

 On 27 October 2021, Russian president Vladimir Putin appointed Senator Maria Lvova-Belova as the federal Commissioner for Children's Rights, one month after previous commissioner Anna Kuznetsova became an MP.

+Russian invasion of Ukraine (2022–present)

+Deportation of Ukrainian children to Russia

+Lvova-Belova has been closely involved with the program of abducting Ukrainian children to Russia, being present at an event in Moscow where 14 Ukrainian children received their Russian identity papers in July 2022.
+In September 2022, she reported that a group of children from Mariupol had at first shown their resistance by singing the Ukrainian national anthem, but had soon learned to "love Russia".
+Ukrainian and British officials accused her of supervising the forcible deportation and adoption of children from Ukraine during the 2022 Russian invasion of Ukraine.
+Russian programs to transfer Ukrainian children to Russia and re-educate them as Russians had begun in 2014.